Skip to main content

 • Generate retainer traces for memory debugging

-For more details on how memlab finds memory leaks, please check out this link.
+For more details on how memlab finds memory leaks, see How memlab Works.

 Other features provided by memlab:

-• Object-oriented heap traversing API - Supports self-defined memory leak detector and programmatically analyzing JS heap snapshots taken from Chromium-based browsers, Node.js, Electron.js, and Hermes.
+• Object-oriented heap traversal API - Supports custom memory leak detectors and programmatic analysis of JS heap snapshots taken from Chromium-based browsers, Node.js, Electron.js, and Hermes.

-• Memory assertions in Node.js - Enables unit test or running node.js program to take a heap snapshot of its own state, do self memory checking, and write memory assertions (doc)
+• Memory assertions in Node.js - Lets unit tests or Node.js programs take a heap snapshot of their own state, perform self-checks, and write memory assertions (doc).

-Read this engineering blog post on how MemLab is used at Meta.
+Read this engineering blog post to learn how MemLab is used at Meta.